Extra-2-Dew/id2-mod-template/README.md

 - `Plugin.cs` is the initialization class.
 BepInEx will first run this class to initialize your mod

 ## Configuring Your Mod
-- Edit the `ID2ModTemplate.csproj` file and change stuff like assembly name, description, etc. to fit your mod
+- Edit the `ID2ModTemplate.csproj` file and change the AssemblyName property to the name of your mod.
+This will automatically rename the `ID2ModTemplate.csproj` file (and the user file, if you created that already)
 - Edit the `manfiest.json` to fit your mod
 - Replace the `thumbnail.png` with a thumbnail that fits your mod
 - Edit `default.config.json` to add any options your mod will use.
 If no options are needed, you can leave this blank